Harpasa

 Harpasa (Ἅρπασα) was a city and bishopric in ancient Caria in Roman Asia Minor (Asian Turkey), which only remains a Latin Catholic titular see.

 History

 Little is known of the history of this town, situated on the east bank of the Harpasus, a tributary of the Mæander.
 It is mentioned by Ptolemy, by Stephanus Byzantius, by Hierocles, and by Pliny the Elder.
 According to Pliny, there was in the neighbourhood a rocking stone which could be set in motion by a finger-touch, whereas the force of the whole body could not move it.

+Stephanus of Byzantium states that the name derives from the Harpasus River (Άρπασος).

 The Ancient Armenian village that resided in present-day Turkey hosts the ruined castle of Arpaz, in the district of Nazilli, nearly preserves the old name as does the Turkish form Harpaskale.

 Bishopric

 It was important enough in the late Roman province of Caria (civil Diocese of Asia) to become a bishopric, a suffragan of the archbishopric of Stauropolis, in the sway of the Patriarchate of Constantinople.

 Harpasa appears in the lists of the Notitiae Episcopatuum until the 12th or 13th century.

 Lequien's Oriens Christianus I, 907 mentions only four historically documented bishops :